Don Jr spreads conspiracy theories about ‘coverup’ of Biden’s cancer diagnosis

 “What I want to know is how did Dr. Jill Biden miss stage five metastatic cancer or is this yet another coverup???”
 Trump Jr. said in a sarcastic jab at former First Lady Jill Biden.

 There is no such thing as stage five cancer.
-The post appears to be a sarcastic swipe at Ms Biden, who has a doctoral degree in education.
+The post appears to be a swipe at Dr. Jill Biden, who has a doctoral degree in education.

 Hours earlier, Trump Jr. shared a screenshot calling for respect for the Biden family after the diagnosis.
 He added, " 100 percent agree.”